hkitago/InvertDark/README.md

 ## Acknowledgments

 The inspiration for this project came from a bookmarklet I developed and shared on GitHub Gist.
-You can view them [here](https://gist.github.com/hkitago/ef7aa6876254500cc27623c92a30fa2d).
-I would like to acknowledge the role of these bookmarklets in shaping the idea for the this extension and helping to bring it to fruition.
+You can view it [here](https://gist.github.com/hkitago/ef7aa6876254500cc27623c92a30fa2d).
+I would like to acknowledge the role of the bookmarklet in shaping the idea for the this extension and helping to bring it to fruition.

 ## Contact

-You can reach me via [email](mailto:hkitago@gmail.com).
+You can reach me via [email](mailto:hkitago@icloud.com).

 ## Additional Information